Common Problems with Electric Car Batteries & Their Solutions

 Recognizing Symptoms of EV Battery Problems

-Keep an eye on red warning signs displaying the Electric Vehicle battery issues.
+Keep an eye on warning sign displaying the Electric Vehicle battery issues.

-• 📉 Decreased Driving Range: Are you noticing a drop in the driving range than usual?
+• Decreased Driving Range: Are you noticing a drop in the driving range than usual?
 It is the primary sign of battery degradation.
+Remember, a drop in range during winter is usually temporary, while a drop in range during summer may indicate permanent battery aging.

 Adopt the Preventative Measures to Avoid EV Battery Issues